amanbnl/Dockarized-MERN-Stack-App/README.md

 # MERN Stack Dockerized Example

-This repository demonstrates how to Dockerize a full MERN (MongoDB, Express, React, Node.js) stack application using Docker Compose.
+This repository demonstrates how to Dockerize a full MERN stack application using Docker Compose.
 The setup includes a React frontend, an Express/Node.js backend, and a PostgreSQL database, all running in isolated containers.

 ---

 ## Requirements

-- [Docker](https://www.docker.com/get-started) installed on your system (Docker Desktop recommended)
+- [Docker](https://www.docker.com/get-started) installed on your system

 ---